 Module I of Session I of Paper I (Mathematical Abilities):

-The main focus of this section is to check the candidate's knowledge in terms f the appropriate use of numbers and the number sense of the candidate.
-Though the section is also asked in the Tier-1 Exam, however, the level and type of questions will be designed differently and slightly more moderate than in the 1st stage.
+The main focus of this section is to assess the candidate's knowledge of the appropriate use of numbers and number sense.
+Although the section is also asked in the Tier-1 Exam, the level and type of questions will be different and slightly more moderate than in the 1st stage.
 So candidates must buckle up their preparation with the topics listed below-

 TopicsSub-topics